derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200.md

   ![](images/200/29.png)

+- Since you've committed to the repository, Wercker will trigger another execution of your workflow.
+We haven't defined the deployment pipelines yet, so this will just result in a new entry in Wercker's Runs tab and a new image pushed to the container registry.
+You don't need to do anything with those; you can move on to the next step.

 ### **STEP 7**: Define Wercker Deployment Pipelines

 - Click the file **wercker.yml** and then click the **pencil** button to begin editing the file.